thelabuzov/100-days-of-code/log.md

 **Thoughts**: I can't believe that this day has come, I have been going for this for so long.
 Website has been in beta for about six months and it was incomplete.

 **Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/038/portfolio)

+### Day 39: October 8, 2021

+**Today's Progress**: Today I fixed bugs on my portfolio website and adapted it for tablets.
+Added several new design solutions for the best user experience.

+**Thoughts**: I hope that creating an online store will not be as difficult as updating my site and promise that tomorrow will be the last for it.

+**Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/039/portfolio)